-If you notice any spelling errors below this is because I share the exact way it was typed into a search engine query to land on my blog.
+If you notice any spelling errors below, I share how it was typed into a search engine query to land on my blog.

 Most times funny, Sometimes serious.

-- Dollarama Paint Roller Review– One time use only haha!
+- Dollarama Paint Roller Review– One-time use only, haha!
 You get what you pay for.

-- My cheapness means no home renovations– You get to live in it so do what you want with it
+- My cheapness means no home renovations– You get to live in it, so do what you want with it.

 - The Saturday Weekend Review #187: The Ultimate Back To School Savings Guide